-As stated in the graduate school guidelines in the Simmons School Graduate Catalog, the time limit for the use of credit for a course toward the master's degree is six years.
+As stated in the graduate school guidelines in the Simmons School Graduate Catalog, all programs are designed for completion in two years but, the time limit for the use of credit for a course toward the master's degree is six years.
 From the first term of coursework, all program requirements for a graduate degree must be completed within six years of admission.
 Transfer credit is counted within your first semester.